deeppavlov/DeepPavlov/deeppavlov/models/spellers/error_model/README.md

 ```

 #### Usage example
-This model expects a sentence string with space-separated tokens in lowercase as it's input and returns the same string with corrected words
+This model expects a sentence string with space-separated tokens in lowercase as it's input and returns the same string with corrected words.
+Here's an example code that will read input data from stdin line by line and output resulting text into stdout:

 ```python
 import json